-This report was prepared for the California Health Interview Survey by John Rauch and Sherman Edwards of Westat, Inc www.chis.ucla.edu
+This report was prepared for the California Health Interview Survey by Howard King, John Rauch and Sherman Edwards of Westat.

+www.chis.ucla.edu

-This report describes the data processing and editing procedures for CHIS 2005 that were performed by Westat.
+This report describes the data processing and editing procedures for CHIS 2007 that were performed by Westat.
 It discusses standard data editing procedures and addresses the steps taken for ensuring data quality.
-It also presents discussions on special procedures of editing and coding of the geography, industry and occupation, and race and ethnicity survey items.
+It also presents discussions on special procedures of editing and coding of geography and race and ethnicity survey items.